xelmedia/wp-install-script/README.md

 4) The script itself will be deleted.
 5) A 500 response including the error cause will be returned.

+### Call the script

+Basically it's just a php script, so you can call it by doing the next : php zilch-wordpress-install-script.php the script contains 2 parameters: (-d) domainName & (-p) projectName and 1 optional parameter (-r) RUN_LEVEL

 ### Committing

 While working on this project make sure to only work on "dev" branch or other new unprotected branches en do ONLY merge requests to master